quattor/quattor.github.com/_posts/2015-09-29-lal-workshop-summary.md

 ### Quattor Dashboard

-Developed by Samy based on the Quattor console by James
+Developed by Samir based on the Quattor dashboard by James and the Aquilon console by Frazer

  * Directly parsing JSON profiles
    * If using XML profiles for deployment and other tools, just add generation of JSON in addition to XML